Expensive assets justify their place on the Balance sheet by earning returns.

 An asset's full purchase cost generally does not go onto the Income statement as an expense item, at least not all in one year.
 Instead, the accounting practice of depreciation provides a way to account for the purchase of long-lasting items over a period of years.

-Assets on the Balance sheet
+Assets on the Balance Sheet

 Financial Statement Impacts

 The financial statement impacts above refer most directly to situations involving capital and fixed items.
-Note that the other categories of assets may also create Income statement expenses and have their book value decreased annually, but with some differences:
+Note that the other categories of assets may also create Income statement expenses and have their book value decrease annually, but with some differences:

-Damage to a company's brand recognition (if carried as an indefinite intangible) would represent such an impact, if the firm can prove that damage to the company's ability to compete. - Generally, business firms do not depreciate Current Assets (including primarily Cash, Accounts Receivables, and Inventories) .
+Damage to a company's brand recognition (when that is on the balance sheet as an indefinite intangible) would represent such an impact, if the firm can prove damage to the company's ability to compete.

-- Land and other real estate assets are generally not subject to depreciation.
+• Land and other real estate assets are generally not subject to depreciation.

 For a broader discussion of the structure of a company's base in these categories, see the encyclopedia entry asset structure.